Basic Sciences Definitions

 relative humidity Ratio of absolute humidity to humidity at saturation for a given temperature and pressure.

-vapourSubstance in a gas-like state below it's critical temperature.
+vapourSubstance in a gas-like state below its critical temperature.
 Example: nitrous oxide at room temperature.

 triple pointTemperature at which a substance can exist as solid, liquid and vapour.